Three Fools

 The Garhauer snatch blocks work great!
 They are no longer the bargain they were a couple of years ago, but they are still much less expensive than comparable units from Harken, Lewmar, or others.

-The spinnaker is flown free on a really cool little bowsprit that is mounted on the port anchor roller.
+The light air asymmetric is flown from a really cool little bowsprit that is mounted on the port anchor roller.